internetarchive/warctools/README.md

 [changeset 1897e2bc9d29](http://code.hanzoarchives.com/warc-tools/changeset/1897e2bc9d29)
 and has not yet been merged upstream.

-This fork contains the following changes to support creating CDX indexes of archives used by the Internet Archive's Wayback Machine.
+This fork contains changes to support creating CDX indexes of warc files used by the Internet Archive's Wayback Machine.
 The CDX indexing script is [here](https://github.com/rajbot/CDX-Writer).

 Changes: